Planning a River Trip?

-Always Wear a Life Jacket: This is NOT the year to skip wearing a life jacket!
+Always Wear a Life Jacket: Life jackets save lives!
+Even strong swimmers should wear one.
 Life jackets are available to borrow for free at many boat ramps thanks to the Save-A-Life Jacket Program.

 Use Proper Equipment: Using pool toys and inner tubes on the river is putting your life at risk.
 Use equipment designed for the river, sub-standard equipment will not protect you from river hazards.

 Enjoy the River Sober: Rafting impaired puts your life at risk.

 Raft in Groups: Raft with others, not alone.
 A preferred minimum is three boats.
 Let someone know where you are going and when you expect to return.

 Know your limits: Do not attempt a section of river beyond your skill level.

 Pay attention to weather and water conditions: Dress for the water temperature.
 If the water temperature and air temperature combined total 100 degrees or less, wear protective clothing.